ninjaraven/tinke-ultimate/README.md

 ## Pack
  * NARC and ARC => Nintendo ARChives
  * Utility.bin => Wifi data files
+ * FUN => DGamer archive files

+# Note: Additional formats that are not recognized by the program as openable files, for example plain text files that have an unknown extension, can be opened with the "Open As..." dialog.

 # Specific plugin for games
  * 999, nine hours nine persons nine doors (BSKE)